-The Master of Laws (LLM) is for attorneys who have graduated from a law school approved by the ABA or have completed all the requirements to practice law in a foreign country, while the Master of Taxation (MT) is geared toward candidates who hold a bachelor’s degree in accounting or a business-related field.
+The Master of Laws in Taxation (LLM) is for attorneys who have graduated from a law school approved by the ABA or have completed all the requirements to practice law in a foreign country.
+The Master of Taxation (MT) is designed for candidates who hold a bachelor’s degree in accounting or a business-related field.

 What’s the difference between the on-campus and online programs?

 The only difference is the delivery method.
 In the campus-based program, students meet in a physical classroom; the online program allows students to meet in a virtual space once a week while completing class assignments throughout the week.
 The program is flexible, allowing students to take both campus and online courses to complete their degree.
 Both the on-campus and online format also follow the same eight-week term structure and academic calendar.